-Garam Al Kastalani-Dexter joined the Women Business and the Law project in 2012.
+Garam Al Kastalani-Dexter joined the Women Business and the Law team in 2012.
 She conducts legal research of laws and regulations on countries worldwide, with a focus on the Middle East and North Africa.
+She leads the Going to Court and Providing Incentives to work indicators.
 In addition, she provides cross support to other units in the form of legal analysis on investment, tax and corporate laws of the Middle East.
 Garam earned a law degree from Damascus University, Syria in 2010.
-She also holds an LL.M. degree from American University Washington College of Law, specializing in international law and human rights.
+She also holds a Masters of Law (LL.M.) degree from American University Washington College of Law, specializing in international law and human rights.
 She is a native Arabic speaker.

 Nayda L. Almodóvar-Reteguis

 Nayda L. Almodóvar-Reteguis joined the Women, Business and the Law project in 2010.
 Her work involves historical legal research focused on the evolution of labor and family law reforms, and analyzing issues on women’s entrepreneurship and the business environment.
 Her previous experience includes serving as Deputy Advisor for the Governor of Puerto Rico, presiding over the Board of Appeals of the Department of Family Affairs of Puerto Rico and working as an attorney focusing her private practice in Family and Inheritance Law.
 Nayda holds a Bachelor’s degree in Political Science from the University of Puerto Rico, a Juris Doctor from the Pontifical Catholic University of Puerto Rico, and an LL.M. from The George Washington University School of Law in Washington, D.C.
 She is fluent in Spanish.